 Our Clean Joint Health Picks

-Cornbread CBD Lotion is our top CBD lotion pick.
+Cornbread CBD Lotion is our top joint health skin lotion.

 Cannabidiol (CBD) is clinically shown to be effectively absorbed through the skin, and CBD caused "significant improvements in pain" when applied topically in a 2020 clinical trial.

-All of the products recommended in this section are entirely free of ingredients that we consider to be unhealthy.
+Both of the products recommended in this section are entirely free of ingredients that we consider to be unhealthy.

-We do not recommend using dietary supplements to treat any specific medical condition related to pain, and we are not suggesting that any of the products referenced in this section are as effective as Ultram or any other FDA-approved medication for pain relief.
+We do not recommend using dietary supplements to treat any specific medical condition related to pain, and we are not suggesting that the products referenced in this section are as effective as Ultram or any other FDA-approved medication for pain relief.

 Ultram FAQs